top of page

 4. Your Relationships Are Suffering

-Do you find yourself withdrawing from others, feeling like nobody understands, or arguing more often?
-Changes in how you relate to family, friends, or partners can be a sign that something deeper is happening internally.
+Do you find yourself withdrawing from others?
+Feeling like nobody understands?
+Or arguing more often?
+Changes in how you relate to family, friends, or partners can indicate that something deeper is happening internally.

 A counsellor can support you in improving communication, setting healthy boundaries, and rebuilding stronger connections.